Psypher1/the-language-hub/learn/french/verbs.md

 ## Introduction

 Verbs in French is where it gets a bit tricky.
 However, most of them follow a similar formular.
+As an introduction, we will look a verb conjuagation.

 If you recall subject pronuouns: